 TAX AVOIDANCE TAX EVASION (i) Where the payment of tax is avoided though by complying with the provisions of law but defeating the intension of the law is known as tax Avoidance.
-Where the payment of tax is avoided through illegal means or fraud is termed as tax evasion taking advantage of loop holes in law Tax evasion is undertaken by employing unfair means provision of law. defaulter may punished. (iv) Tax Avoidance looks like a tax planning and is done before the tax liability arises.
+Where the payment of tax is avoided through Tax evasion is undertaken by employing unfair means (iii) Tax Avoidance is done through not malafied intention but complying the provision of law.
+Tax Evasion is an unlawful way of paying tax and defaulter may punished. (iv) Tax Avoidance looks like a tax planning and is done before the tax liability arises.
 Tax evasion is blatant fraud and is done after the tax liability has arisen.